-Jennifer Greenburg’s book, The Rockabillies, will be published later this month, and those of you in Chicago can go to her book signing at thet the Museum of Contemporary Art this week, Tuesday, Jan.
+Jennifer Greenburg’s book, The Rockabillies (google to find it), will be published later this month, and those of you in Chicago can go to her book signing at thet the Museum of Contemporary Art this week, Tuesday, Jan.
 26. After publishing my first feature on The Rockabillies, I asked Jennifer to answer a few questions about the Rockabilly interior design aesthetic.
 These are our retro kin — is it possible that we all shared past lives together?
 Read on.

 1. Is there a “rockabilly interior design aesthetic”?
 If so, can you describe it?

 Certainly.
 I think it is best described by my photographs!
 My book, The Rockabillies, contains 55 images and I would say 2/3rds are of interiors depicting this aesthetic.
 To put it into words, it is wistful, exaggerated, and joyous; Majestic Z Lamps, Heywood Wakefield in champagne, Haegar Pottery, chartreuse, turquoise, bamboo and chrome~!
 You step from the depressing aesthetic of Anywhere U.S.A into a photograph from a 1950’s Life Magazine.
 It is the kind of interior work that transports you to another place that is calm, stressless and visually seductive.

 2. I’m interested in the notion of how tiki, rockabilly, and the explosion of artists (such as on etsy.com) who are using “found materials” are sort of merging… What do you think of that idea?